 Just a quick example of what your cover letter might look like.

-Billy McBillson here, a game writer with three years of experience.
-I'm applying to the Reviewing & Guide Writing job you recently posted.
+Billy McBillson here, game writer with three years of professional experience.
+I'm applying to the Reviewing & Guide Writing job you recently posted on VGJobs.

 I started writing about games four years ago with a personal blog.
 There, I created daily news posts and wrote reviews for some of my favorite releases (Borderlands, Monster Hunter 4).
 Shortly after I landed a gig with GameReviewsMegaSite.com where I wrote mobile game guides along with the occasional cheats article.